 2. Create Citation-Worthy Content

-• Lead with the answer – frontload your insights so AI finds the key points instantly.
+- Lead with the answer – frontload your insights so that AI can find the key points instantly.

 3. Cultivate Distributed Authority